 Running a Teams Event

-A guide for Organisers on how to set up a Teams Event
+A guide for Organizers on how to set up a Teams Event

-All players take part in an individual Swiss event but with a pairing rule that prohibits players from the same TEAM playing against one another.
-The algorithm is weighted rather than absolute to allow pairings even if no options are possible where all players play against non-team mates.
-Generally you will find that only players on a score of 0 points will be paired against team-mates.
+All players take part in an individual Swiss Event but with a pairing rule that prohibits players from the same Team playing against one another.

 All normal Swiss Pairing principles apply: